 With the concept of experimenting, documenting and upscaling SETUs' innovations in strengthening local self governance, SETU Abhiyan conceived the idea of institutionalising Learning Lab for Local Governance.
 The LLLG intends to promote and give space for experimenting, conducting research, training as well as ploughing back research analysis into action with regard to Local Governance.

-This Annual Report 2014-2015 reflects the interventions with regard to the set objectives of SETU Abhiyan.
+This Annual Report 2014-2015 reflects the highlights this year

-Objective: To support Communities, citizens and the State in implementing the 73rd and 74th amendment of the Constitution in letter and spirit
+Objective 1: To support Communities, citizens and the State in implementing the 73rd and 74th amendment of the Constitution in letter and spirit